waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Olivine Port (19, 27) and (20, 27): Leads to map 1_15.
 Contains the S.S.
 Aqua (Fast Ship).
 - Olivine Lighthouse (29, 27): Entry to Lighthouse.
 SecretPotion must be delivered here.
 - Sailor at (26, 27): Paces between (26, 26) and (26, 28).
 Can block path to Lighthouse.
+- Lass at (13, 4) in 4F: Non-battling NPC.
+Mentions JASMINE and the GYM.